Terms & Conditions

 - Artists will be notified in the event of a sale.
 On no account are artists to organise their own sales of work in the exhibition for the duration they are on show, including other editions of the same artwork.

-6. Ownership and Risk/Responsibilities
+6. Ownership, freight and Risk/Responsibilities

 - The Artist retains ownership of the artwork until sold and paid in full.